MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_08.md

 ## Description

-After the product’s group request you figure out that you can easily configure the sign-in page and add a background image and logo and a text message.
+After the product’s group request you figure out that you can easily configure the sign-in page by adding a background image, logo and a text message.

 ## Success Criteria